CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Unfortunately, the BC200 buttons are tiny and hard to press.
 They are also almost impossible to press in winter cycling gloves.

-It also bothers me that rides don’t automatically sync to Strava, and I must them manually upload from the CoospoRide app.
+It also bothers me that rides don’t automatically sync to Strava, and I must manually upload them from the CoospoRide app.

 Maps & Navigation